rdmpage/ocr-correction/README.md

     $ ./bin/export.php --pageid 16002437 --directory [dir for output, defaults to /public/examples]

+## User Accounts & Identity

+User authentication is accomplished through Google's OAuth2 using [PHPoAuthLib](https://github.com/Lusitanian/PHPoAuthLib).
+Create credentials for a web application at the [Google API Console](https://console.developers.google.com/) and fill-in the OAUTH\_KEY and OAUTH\_SECRET in /config/config.php.

 ## Tests

 PHPUnit is used for unit tests and [Selenium](http://selenium-release.storage.googleapis.com/index.html?path=2.53/) and Facebook's [php-webdriver](https://github.com/facebook/php-webdriver) are used for integration tests.
 [Composer](https://getcomposer.org/) is used to include dependencies.